Incommensurate Magnetic Ordering from One-Dimensional Correlated Topological Bulk States: Phenomenological model for IC magnetic order

+Another tetragonal heavy-fermion compound CeRhSi$_3$ has a noncentrosymmetric I/4mm \#107 crystal structure\cite{kimura2010novel}.
+Its magnetic ordering\cite{ASO2007602} is IC with a wave vector of $(\pm \delta, 0, 1/2)$ with $\delta=0.215$ below T$_N$=1.6K\cite{doi:10.1002/pssb.201200772}.
+The atoms are either at the (4b) $\left<0,1/2,z\right>$ and $\left<1/2,0,z\right>$ or at the (2a) $\left<0,0,z\right>$ which leaves only atoms at x=0 or 1/2 along the x-direction.
+The IC wave vector of 0.21473, within 0.1\% of the experimental 0.215, is found taking the 1/2-harmonic (AF structure) of the 8 crystallographic planes at $x=1/2$, $1$, $1/2+1$, $1+1$, $1/2+2$, $1+2$, $1/2+3$, $1+3$ which leads to the same chirality wave vectors 1+0, 1/2, 1/3, 1/4, 1/5, 1/6, 1/7 and 1/8.
+Note that we added a '0' in the averaging which stands for electrons matching the periodicity of the lattice. {The 1/2-harmonic could be explained by the development of Eq.\ref{topoDirac2Dwavefunction} wave functions with the lattice wave vectors Q first, which leads to a periodicity of Q/2, and then from these wave wave vectors build the average $q_{cm}$ in a two stage reference frame transformation.}

 The phenomenological model gives some insight into the IC order in the heavy fermion CeNiAsO.
-It has a P4/nmm \#129 crystal structure with the Ce atoms at the Wyckoff (2c) positions $\left<1/4, 1/4, z_{Ce}\right>$ with z$_{Ce}$=0.1465, the Ni atoms at the (2b) positions $\left<3/4,1/4,1/2\right>$, the As at the (2c) positions $\left<1/4, 1/4, z_{As}\right>$ with z$_{As}$=0.6434 and the O atoms at the (2a) positions $\left<3/4, 1/4, 0\right>$ as published\cite{0953-8984-23-17-175701}.
-CeNiAsO experience an IC phase transition attributed to a SDW below T=7.6K with a wave vector (0.444, 0, 0)\cite{wu2017incommensurate}.
-The atomic positions involve a redundancy of 1/4 and 3/4 coordinates along the $\vec{a}$-direction shared indistinctly by all the atoms.
-Taking the reciprocal of the say Ce-Bragg planes at 1/4, 3/4, 3/4 positions lead to the reciprocal wave vectors 4, 4/3 (2+2/3), and 4/3 (2+2/3).
-Translating all in the reciprocal zone from 0 to 1 and taking the average over the three satellites (0 + 2/3 + 2/3)/3=4/9 which is exactly the reciprocal wave vector found experimentally.
-It is worth mentioning that CeNiAsO has no superconductivity detected down to 30mK\cite{0953-8984-23-17-175701} and that topological dynamic ordering may act as to prevent such occurrence.
+It has a P4/nmm \#129 (origin \#2) crystal structure with the Ce atoms at the Wyckoff (2c) positions $\left<1/4, 1/4, z_{Ce}\right>$ with z$_{Ce}$=0.1465, the Ni atoms at the (2b) positions $\left<3/4,1/4,1/2\right>$, the As at the (2c) positions $\left<1/4, 1/4, z_{As}\right>$ with z$_{As}$=0.6434 and the O atoms at the (2a) positions $\left<3/4, 1/4, 0\right>$ as published\cite{0953-8984-23-17-175701}.
+CeNiAsO experiences an IC phase transition attributed to a SDW below T=7.6K with a wave vector (0.444, 0, 0)\cite{wu2017incommensurate}.
+The atomic positions involve a redundancy of 1/4 and 3/4 coordinates along the $\vec{a}$-direction shared by the metallic ions: the Ce atoms position at 1/4, 3/4 and the Ni positions at 3/4, 1/4.
+Taking 1/4, 3/4, 3/4 for the unit cell leads to the reciprocal wave vectors 4+0, 4/3 (2+2/3), and 4/3 (2+2/3).
+Taking the average over the three satellites (0 + 2/3 + 2/3)/3=4/9 which is exactly the reciprocal wave vector found experimentally, highlighting a mixing between the metallic character of the Ce and Ni atoms.
+It is worth mentioning that CeNiAsO has no superconductivity detected down to 30mK\cite{0953-8984-23-17-175701} and that topological effects may act as to prevent such occurrence due to added insulating fluctuations.